Mariners vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 57.6% of the games this season when they were the moneyline favorite (53-39).
+- The Mariners are 53-40 in games they were favored on the moneyline (winning 57% of those games).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!